This section covers common questions that school administrators may have regarding the Grade 9 Assessment of Mathematics.

-When will the assessments be administered during the year, and will students who are studying remotely full-time be participating in the assessment?
+When will the assessment be administered during the year, and will students who are studying remotely full-time be participating in the assessment?

 Can teachers use the results as part of a student’s final course mark?

 Teachers will receive individual student results immediately after the students complete the assessment.
-Results of this assessment may count towards up to 10% of a student’s final course mark.
+Results of this assessment may count toward up to 10% of a student’s final course mark.

 What decisions must school administrators make, and what are EQAO’s assessment guidelines?

 School administrators, in partnership with teachers, are responsible for ensuring that

 - the schedule, locations and other details for writing the assessment, including the plan and requirements for students receiving additional time, are determined ahead of time.

 - accommodations and special provisions are provided to students with special education needs, English-language learners and students with special circumstances.

 - students are supervised at all times during the assessment.

 - assessment materials, including questions, are not copied or shared in any way (e.g., pictures or screenshots are not taken of any content).